Perl-Critic/Perl-Critic/README.md

     security          Policies that relate to security issues tests             Policies that are specific to test programs

 Any Policy may fit into multiple themes.
 Say `"perlcritic -list"` to get a listing of all available Policies and the themes that are associated with each one.
 You can also change the theme for any Policy in your `.perlcriticrc` file.
 See the ["CONFIGURATION"](#configuration) section for more information about that.

 Using the `-theme` option, you can create an arbitrarily complex rule that determines which Policies will be loaded.
 Precedence is the same as regular Perl code, and you can use parentheses to enforce precedence as well.
 Supported operators are:

-    Operator    Altertative    Example
+    Operator    Alternative    Example
     -----------------------------------------------------------------
     &&          and            'pbp && core'
     ||          or             'pbp || (bugs && security)'
     !           not            'pbp && ! (portability || complexity)'

 Theme names are case-insensitive.
 If the `-theme` is set to an empty string, then it evaluates as true all Policies.

 # BENDING THE RULES

 Perl::Critic takes a hard-line approach to your code: either you comply or you don't.
 In the real world, it is not always practical (nor even possible) to fully comply with coding standards.
 In such cases, it is wise to show that you are knowingly violating the standards and that you have a Damn Good Reason (DGR) for doing so.

 To help with those situations, you can direct Perl::Critic to ignore certain lines or blocks of code by using annotations:

     require 'LegacyLibaray1.pl';  ## no critic
     require 'LegacyLibrary2.pl';  ## no critic